Natalie Robinson

 Robinson, Natalie.
 2012.
 (Poster) “Understanding community response to habitat fragmentation:

 Modeling butterflies across global ecosystems.”
-97th Annual Ecological Society of America Meeting.
+Ecological Society of America Annual Meeting

 F1000 poster: http://f1000.com/posters/browse/summary/1092599.